uizaio/api-wrapper-java/README.md

 * When have an `Event` , you can start it : it's named as `Feed`.

 See details [here](https://docs.uiza.io/#live-streaming).
-You can see all available APIs for live streaming in [here](https://github.com/uizaio/api-wrapper-ruby/blob/develop/doc/LIVE_STREAMING.md).

 ## Callback
 Callback used to retrieve an information for Uiza to your server, so you can have a trigger notice about an entity is upload completed and .

 See details [here](https://docs.uiza.io/#callback).
-You can see all available APIs for callback in [here](https://github.com/uizaio/api-wrapper-ruby/blob/develop/doc/CALLBACK.md).

 ## Analytic
 Monitor the four key dimensions of video QoS: playback failures, startup time, rebuffering, and video quality.
 These 15 metrics help you track playback performance, so your team can know exactly what’s going on.

 See details [here](https://docs.uiza.io/#analytic).
-You can see all available APIs for analytic in [here](https://github.com/uizaio/api-wrapper-ruby/blob/develop/doc/ANALYTIC.md).

 ## Embed Metadata
 Embed metadata is information that can be embed into video/audio file.
 You can embed into file by adding a json compose these tag.